sir-lab/data-release/README.md

 ### Huawei Private

-This dataset contains 141 days (collected over 235 days) for 200 functions.
+This dataset contains 141 days (collected over 235 days) for 200 functions from all availability zones combined of our private cloud.

 |Metric         |Minute         |Second      |Description    |
 |---------------|---------------|------------|---------------|